The Kids Network (‘TKN’) (‘we’, ‘us’) is a registered charity in England & Wales, (charity number 1167178).

 We may use your contact details to provide you with information about our work, events, services and/or products which we consider may be of interest to you (for example, about services you previously used, or updates about fundraising appeals and/or volunteering opportunities via our newsletter).

 Where we do this via email, SMS or telephone, we will not do so without your prior consent.

 Where you have provided us with your consent previously but do not wish to be contacted by us about our projects and/or services in the future, please let us know by email at firstname.lastname@example.org.
 You can opt out of receiving emails from us at any time by clicking the ‘unsubscribe’ link at the bottom of our emails.

-When we process young people’s personal information, where required we will not do so without their consent or, where required, the consent of a parent/guardian.
+When we process children’s personal information, where required we will not do so without their consent or, where required, the consent of a parent/guardian.
 We will always have in place appropriate safeguards to ensure that young people’s personal information is handled with due care.

 We do not share, sell or rent your personal information to third parties for marketing purposes.
-However, in general we may disclose your personal information to selected third parties in order to achieve the purposes set out in this Notice.
+However, we may share your personal information to selected third parties in order to achieve the purposes set out in this Policy.

 Non-exhaustively, those parties may include: